-Kidney stones are a common health problem for many people.
+Kidney stones are a common health problem.

 This article explains what kidney stones are and outlines 8 dietary ways to fight them.

 Also known as renal stones or nephrolithiasis, kidney stones are composed of hard, solid waste materials that build up in the kidneys and form crystals.

-This can lead to severe pain, vomiting and bleeding.
+This can lead to severe pain, vomiting, and bleeding.

 Below are 8 natural ways you can reduce the risk of forming another kidney stone.

 in the kidneys.
 They are a common health problem and passing large stones can

 When it comes to kidney stone prevention, drinking plenty of fluids is generally recommended.

 On the other hand, consuming a lot of soda may contribute to kidney stone formation.
-This is true for both sugar-sweetened and artificially sweetened sodas (9).
+This is true for both sugar-sweetened and artificially sweetened sodas (

-some beverages may decrease the risk, while others may increase it.
+some beverages may decrease the risk, others may increase it.

-Citric acid may help prevent calcium oxalate kidney stones in two ways (17):
+Citric acid may help prevent calcium oxalate kidney stones in two ways (

 getting larger.
 It can help you pass these crystals before they turn into

 You can also try adding some lime or lemon juice to your water.

-Bottom Line: Citric acid is a plant compound that may help prevent kidney stones
+Summary Citric acid is a plant compound that may help prevent kidney stones

 However, foods high in oxalate also tend to be very healthy, so a strict low-oxalate diet is no longer recommended for all stone-forming individuals.

 Summary Foods high in oxalate can be problematic for some people.
 However,

-One study among middle-aged and older Swedish men found that vitamin C supplement takers may be twice as likely to develop kidney stones as those who don’t supplement with this vitamin (
+One Swedish study among middle-aged and older men estimated that those who supplement with vitamin C may be twice as likely to develop kidney stones as those who don’t supplement with this vitamin (

-Bottom Line: There is some evidence that taking high doses of vitamin C supplements
+Summary There is some evidence that taking high doses of vitamin C supplements

 Dietary calcium tends to bind with oxalate in the diet, which prevents it from being absorbed.
 The kidneys then don’t have to pass it through the urinary system.

-Dairy products like milk, cheese and yogurt are good dietary sources of calcium.
+Dairy products like milk, cheese, and yogurt are good dietary sources of calcium.

 people.
 Calcium may bind to oxalate and prevent it from being absorbed.

 One of the best ways to decrease your sodium intake is to cut back on packaged, processed foods (

 Sodium may increase the amount of calcium you excrete in urine.

 decrease oxalate absorption and reduce the risk of kidney stones.

-A diet high in animal protein sources, such as meat, fish and dairy, is associated with a higher risk of kidney stones.
+A diet high in animal protein sources, such as meat, fish, and dairy, is associated with a higher risk of kidney stones.

-All foods contain purines, but in different amounts.
+All foods contain purines in varying amounts.